Info for New Members

 The second Thursday of each month, except December, we hold a Board of Directors meeting.
 The Board is comprised of seven individuals, who serve for one year terms.
 Directors are elected at the Annual Meeting in December.
 Within the seven are the four named officers, the President, Vice President, Secretary and Treasurer.
 The remaining three are deemed to be Directors at Large.
 By common practice Presidents tend to serve no more than two consecutive terms.

-The fourth Thursday of each month is reserved for Rules Committee meetings.
+The fourth Thursday of each month is reserved for Antenna and Rules Committee meetings (separately).
 This generally skips both November, for Thanksgiving, and December, to allow for holiday shopping.

 The dues, by the way, are set by the Board of Directors.
 Currently yearly dues are $45 for a Family Membership, $30 for a Regular Membership, and $15 for a Student Membership.
 As noted above the Board has also created Free Memberships.
 To qualify you must never have been a member of the AARC, and must apply within 90 days of completing one of the following: 1) Passing your FCC license exam after having taken an AARC license course designed for that level of license, or 2) Have either received your first ham radio license, or your most recent license upgrade by passing your license exam at the AARC Club House facility.

 Note that the 90 day time limit can be a big help to someone passing their exam in August or September.
 If those individuals wait till November 1 to apply, they can greatly extend the length of their free memberships.

 Be aware non-payment of dues moves you from active status to inactive status.
 It does not terminate you.
 You will lose your right to vote, but you will remain as an inactive member.
 If you wish to reactivate your inactive membership at any time, you simply have to pay dues for the current period and you are instantly reinstated to full active status.